cayleygraph/python-client/README.md

 ### Development

+- Install dependencies: `pip install -r requirements.txt`

 The client uses the LinkedQL OWL schema file to generate the code for the client.

 - Copy `schema.json` to generate
 - Execute `python3 -m generate`
-- Test the generated code
+- Test with `python -m unittest cayley/*.py`